winglang/wing/libs/wingsdk/src/cloud/topic.md

   log("Doing some work with message: ${message}");
 };

-// Now we can use the preflight api of topic to register the consumer handler
+// Now we can use a preflight method of topic to register the consumer handler
 // to be invoked when a message is published to the topic. topic.onMessage(consumerHandler);